Main concerns of simple yoga (5)

 Allow your breathing to be free and thorough

 1 Breathing is an experience that’s intangible like your mind and tangible, material, like your body.
 Breathing shares all the qualities of your mind.
-Allowing your breathing to be free joins the illuminating quality of your mind with the integrating quality of maintaining an upright position of your backbone still and the proportions of length and range of motion of your legs and arms and their potential to be gathered together into progressively more integrated positions.
+Allowing your breathing to be free joins the illuminating quality of your mind with the integrating potential of straightening your backbone and standing your backbone upright and curved or leaned forward slightly on three firm bases of support.

 Your breathing will become free immediately when you allow your breathing to be free.
 Whenever you allow your breathing to be free your breathing will become as free and thorough as it can be in your present physical condition.